 Online registration for the Long Beach event goes live July 21, with registration for the DLExpos happening in New York City Sept.
 25-26 and in Atlanta Nov.
 13-14 beginning 30 days prior to the start of each.
 Pricing for a two-day symposium pass is US$100, which includes an expo floor pass, automatic entry into the raffle drawings happening during the show and a 30-day trial membership into DLExpo’s online community.
 The $25 workshops pass gets you into any of the workshops being held on Saturday and Sunday while the $10 expo floor pass allows you to peruse the exhibits both days.
 Finally, the $59 Friday workshops pass gains you entry to the digital video workshop happening the day before DLExpo starts and $250 gets you into the Nikon digital camera workshop being held on Sunday, during which you get to learn about digital photography with a Nikon Coolpix 3200 camera that you can take home when you’re done.

 The online registration form, as well as a complete show schedule, is available on the DLExpo Web site.
 The show’s organizers expect to expand it to five cities in 2005; you can

-for your favorite from a list of choices.
+vote online for your favorite from a list of choices.